 IPOXYN™, a universal oxygen carrier, is an injectable Rx for prevention of necrosis and treatment of ischemic conditions which may lead to necrosis.
 IPOXYN™ oxygen carriers are in pre-clinical stage of drug development.

-For decades, oxygen carriers have been developed for perfusion and oxygenation of ischemic tissue None have yet succeeded.
+For decades, oxygen carriers have been developed for perfusion and oxygenation of ischemic tissue.
+None have succeeded through the FDA for human.
 These products were either blood-derived elements, synthetic perfluorocarbons or red blood cell modifiers.
-Several of the Hemoglobin-Based Oxygen Carriers (HBOC), contained nonfunctional methemoglobin impurities.
+Several of the Hemoglobin-Based Oxygen Carriers (HBOC), contained nonfunctional impurities.

 These products failed to secure FDA approval.
 Our approach to treatment of ischemic tissue and prevention of necrosis is fundamentally different.
-Boston Therapeutics' injectable drug, IPOXYN™ is a New Chemical Entity (NCE) and not a biologic blood substitute.
+Boston Therapeutics' injectable investigative material, IPOXYN™ is a New Chemical Entity (NCE) and not considered a biologic blood substitute.
 IPOXYN™ is a modified heme chemical structure.
 Furthermore, because of IPOXYN™'s extremely small molecular size, roughly 1/5,000th the size of a red blood cell, IPOXYN™ is able to perfuse constricted, ischemic capillaries which are inaccessible to red blood cells.
-This small molecular size has particular significance in treating vascular complications of diabetes since red blood cells may already be enlarged and lower limb vasculature may be compromised.
+This small molecular size may have particular significance in treating vascular complications of diabetes since red blood cells may already be enlarged and lower limb vasculature may be compromised.
 Pre-clinical studies on IPOXYN™, including safety and efficacy studies, are planned and results may be available for evaluation by Q3 2018.